 If you are concerned about the protection of your wealth, you may be interested in learning about asset protection trusts.
 There are different kinds of trusts you can create to provide protection for your money and property.
 Parman & Easterday can provide assistance in understanding trust laws and in making smart choices about the asset protection strategies to use.

 Creating effective and legally-valid asset protection trusts is complicated, especially as trust law requires you to follow very specific steps to create trusts that keep wealth safe.
-Our Overland Park trust lawyers know the ins-and-outs of trust law and can make sure you use the best and most effective legal tools to provide maximum protection for your assets.

 Different Types Of Asset Protection Trusts

 There are many different kinds of trusts, each of which can help you accomplish different goals, such as securing your wealth and protecting your financial stability.

 Revocable living trusts are created during your lifetime and provide you with continued control over the trust assets until you die or become incapacitated.
 This type of trust will not protect your assets from loss to creditor claims or nursing home bills, but may help protect wealth in case of incapacity.
 Irrevocable trusts may require you to relinquish significant control over trust assets, but provide protection that revocable living trusts cannot.

 The Domestic Asset Protection Trust (DAPT) is a special type of irrevocable trust.
 As the American Bar Association explains, a DAPT cannot be created in every jurisdiction and there are specific guidelines for how the trust document must be structured and how the trust will work.

 Because of the substantial potential for mistakes in creating asset protection trusts, including selecting the wrong type of trust, it is important to work with an attorney who can advise you on trust creation.

 An experienced attorney will discuss the different types of trusts and assist you in selecting the trust that will achieve your desired outcome.